Yui Hasegawa: Manchester City

 On September 8, 2022, Hasegawa signed a three-year deal with fellow Women's Super League side Manchester City.
 Her arrival at the club coincided with a mass squad turnover, which saw the departure of several key players through transfers and retirements.
 While at Manchester City, she began playing as a defensive midfielder under manager Gareth Taylor, filling the gap left behind by Keira Walsh following her departure to FC Barcelona.
 Hasegawa quickly established herself as a key player in the starting line-up as she helped spark a 16-game unbeaten run in all competitions since joining the club.
 She scored her first goal for the club in their 4–0 win against Leicester City on October 16, 2022.
 A string of good performances in January 2023 saw her nominated for January's WSL Player of the Month award.
 She would end her season playing the third most minutes in the league for Manchester City (1,783), only behind Khadija Shaw and Alex Greenwood.
-In a her first season with the club, Hasegawa helped Manchester City finish fourth in the league, as well as reaching the semi-finals of the FA Women's League Cup.
+In her first season with the club, Hasegawa helped Manchester City finish fourth in the league, as well as reaching the semi-finals of the FA Women's League Cup.
 She was named in the 2022/23 PFA WSL Team of the Year at the end of the season.
 On September 7, she was nominated as one of 30 candidates for the Ballon d'Or.